 The trail now follows a route through forests and some spectacular high and exposed narrow tracks as it climbs over rocky ridges.
 Below Tome, the Arun Valley becomes wider.
 The trail climbs over another ridge on a steep, narrow stairway of rock steps.
 From the top of the ridge at 530m, the trail descends to a delightful camp on the banks of the Sankhuwa Khola (370m), across from the Chhetri village of Bumling.

 The trail traverses the fields of lower Bumling, then climbs over a ridge and descends to the Inkhuwa Khola, crossing it on a rickety wooden cantilever bridge.
 The trail follows the river downstream to its confluence with the Arun.
 It then follows the Arun downstream, crossing it on a large suspension bridge..

-How much does mbc or Makalu base camp trek cost?
+How much does Makalu Base Camp Trekking cost?

-Makalu base camp trekking cost we offer you on USD 2250.00 is standard trek price on double occupancy basis.
-Single supplement cost will be extra USD 150.00.
-In this price, we offer you Tourist Standard accommodation at our home stay located near by Thamel, Kathmandu and of course the trip price will vary according to group size.
-For the deluxe and luxury trekking tour plan, we add 3 star category hotel deluxe air conditioned room in Kathmandu (BB PLAN) so let us know.
+This trek is available now on USD 2250 is standard trek price on double occupancy basis.
+In this price, we offer you Tourist Standard accommodation at our homestay near Thamel, Kathmandu and of course, the trip price will vary according to group size.
+For the deluxe and luxury trekking tour plan, we add 3-star category hotel deluxe air-conditioned room in Kathmandu (BB PLAN) so let us know.
 AND WE ARE OPEN TO CUSTOMIZE YOUR TOUR AND PACKAGES PRICE AS PER YOUR REQUIREMENTS.
 International tour leaders are highly encouraged to get discount and attractive complimentary.